Twitter labels Trump’s latest claim about election fraud as ‘disputed’ but doesn’t limit dissemination

 The president’s all-caps tweet questioned the integrity of the vote, alleging “BAD THINGS” had occurred, even though he has not presented any evidence of electoral fraud.

 The tweet threatened to sow online discord on the very day that news organizations called Biden the president-elect because he exceeded 270 electoral votes.
-Other top Trump allies and surrogates throughout the day had tried similarly sought to undermine confidence in Biden’s apparent victory -- and raise money for potential legal challenges in key battleground states.
+Other top Trump allies and surrogates throughout the day similarly sought to undermine confidence in Biden’s apparent victory -- and raise money for potential legal challenges in key battleground states.

-Trump’s incendiary comments also threatened to create new headaches for Twitter, which has sought to clamp down on the spread of provably false content on its platform.
+Trump’s incendiary comments threatened to create new headaches for Twitter, which has sought to clamp down on the spread of provably false content on its platform.
 As Americans cast their ballots, the tech giant ramped up its enforcement efforts, ultimately labeling or limiting the reach of dozens of problematic tweets by either the president or his allies in recent days.
 But Twitter’s heightened vigilance has hardly deterred the sitting Republican commander-in-chief, raising questions about how Silicon Valley plans to handle the precarious period between the election and Trump’s departure from office.

 On Saturday, the company opted against placing a gray box over Trump’s comment that would have removed it from public view.
-And it did not impose other restrictions, such as on comments and favorites, that might have similarly limited its reach.
+And it did not impose other restrictions, including on comments and favorites, that might have similarly limited its reach.

+“With the election now called by multiple sources per our public guidelines, we will no longer apply warnings on tweets commenting on the election outcome,” Brandon Borrman, a spokesman at Twitter, said in a statement.
+“We will continue to apply labels to provide additional context on Tweets regarding the integrity of the process and next steps where necessary.”

 Trump’s eruption on Saturday marks only the latest in a line of controversial and incorrect attacks that he and his allies have unleashed since Election Day.
 His aides earlier this week claimed victory in Pennsylvania, a state Trump did not actually win, and the president’s son has shared hoaxes about the vote-counting process that have been widely rebuked.